kantale/scripts/tickets/1252_Imputed_Lifelines_using_GoNL_and_1KG.md

 * The complete Step 2 Has to be done.
 ONLY ONCE.
 For both reference sets

 ### Waiting for chromosome 1.
 PrePhasing (regardless reference panel)

+* I should have submitted to test scheduler.
+Not test-long pipeline